 - Encouraging team competitions or fitness and other well-being challenges (e.g., a Million Steps Challenge)

 - Using Skype or another instant messaging service to spontaneously celebrate team wins, individual achievements, and birthdays and work anniversaries

 Offer a high-touch onboarding program for new hires and alternative options for patients

 Remote work isn’t for everyone.
 The lack of physical interaction can feel isolating to some.
 Take care of your newer associates, who may be less familiar with whom to go to for guidance, or how to find company policies and procedures.
 Assigning a mentor or hosting daily check-ins during the first few weeks can be helpful in answering the “over-the-cubical-wall” questions too.

-For patients that absolutely need to come in, give them a reminder call before the appointment to let them know what safety procedures are in place and what they need to do so they know exactly what will happen when they arrive.
+For patients attending in-person visits, give them a reminder call before the appointment so they know exactly what will happen when they arrive.
 Consider letting high-risk patients come for early appointments so they can avoid crowds.

 Honor actual office hours and the weekends

 Employees who work from home often keep their phone or laptop within reach, as technology has made it easy to check email in seconds.
 Patients can also check messages through online portals.
 However, just because you find it convenient to catch up on email later in the evening while watching TV doesn’t mean your coworkers or direct reports do.

 Refrain from creating an “always on” working environment by clearly communicating expected response times for emails.
 Or simply delay sending emails until the next day.